The debops project section

 --git

-Initialize a git repository in the project directory (planned)
+Initialize a git repository in the project directory (default)

 --no-git

-Do not initialize a git repository, if it's created by default (planned)
+Do not initialize a git repository by default

 --encrypt <encfs|git-crypt>